|

 have yet to produce a synthetic shuttle that's as good as the real thing.
 But now

 manufacturers are hitting back.
-They're beginning to work out why feathered flight is
+They're beginning to work

 so difficult to copy and claim that within 18 mt a new generation of shuttlecocks with